Albert Gazier: World War II (1939–45)

 At the outbreak of World War II in September 1939 Gazier enlisted voluntarily, despite having been exempted from military service in 1928.

 He served for ten months, then was demobilized in July 1940 after the German victory.

 Gazier was reconfirmed as secretary general of the Union of Paris Region Employees on 6 October 1940.

 He opposed the policies of the Vichy government and of René Belin, the former secretary of the CGT who had become a minister.

 On 9 November 1940 the government dissolved the unions.

 Gazier was one of twelve union leaders who signed the manifesto of opposition to the occupation in the autumn on 1940.

 This became the basis for resistance by the unions.

 Gazier's union continued to try to support workers, prevent layoffs and obtain wage increases.

 However, it was not allowed to distribute leaflets or publish newspapers, and the collaborationist press gave it little attention.

 In September 1942 Gazier refused to sit on the high council of the industrial economy.

 He was one of the founders of the Libération-Nord movement of the French Resistance.

 Gazier's union became one of the main sources of false identity cards in Paris.

 Gazier was named one of the seven secretaries of the clandestine CGT.

 This was confirmed after the trade union reunification in April 1943.

 In 1942 Gazier escaped arrest by the Gestapo, and in 1943 went into hiding.

 He was appointed CGT delegate to Free France, and on 19 October 1943 flew to London.

 For this secret journey he went via Lyon to Lons-le-Saunier in the Jura, getting off one station before his destination.
 He waited in a cow shelter near the village of Villevieux until the British airplane landed in a small field guarded by Resistance members, then flew to England with twelve other passengers.

 Gazier went on from London to Algiers, where he represented the CGT in the Provisional Consultative Assembly convened by General Charles de Gaulle.

 The CGT and Christian democratic union delegates helped defuse tensions between resisters and politicians in the Assembly.

 Glazier observed that, "For the first time in the history of the labor movement trade unionists took part in their own right in a political assembly."

 After the liberation Gazier returned to France on 4 September 1944 and was confirmed as a secretary of the CGT.

 He was part of the team that published the journal Résistance Ouvrière from 24 November 1944.

 In January 1945 Gazier was with the CGT delegation that went to Moscow with Benoît Frachon.

-He accompanied Frachon to the world congress of workers' unions in London, and was appointed to the executive committee of the World Federation of Trade Unions.
+He accompanied Frachon to the World Trade Union Conference in London, and was appointed to the executive committee of the World Federation of Trade Unions.
 At the London conference in February 1945 he argued unsuccessfully for separation of political and union offices on the basis that they were incompatible.

 At the confederal congress of the CGT from 27–30 March 1945 he was named a secretary of the CGT.